Starstrider42/Custom-Asteroids/README.md

 ------------
 Custom Asteroids is created and maintained by %Starstrider42.
 Contact him by private message or report an issue on [GitHub](https://github.com/Starstrider42/Custom-Asteroids/issues).

 xEvilReeperx deserves full credit for figuring out how to manipulate asteroids from within a plugin, making Custom Asteroids possible.
+The current, more stable, codebase is based on work by Thomas P./ThomasKerman.

 Many thanks also to Trueborn for developing Custom Biomes, which in addition to filling a huge gap in the early access game inspired this mod.

-Thanks to rbray89, NathanKell, and Thomas P. for coding help in developing this mod!
+Additional thanks to rbray89 and NathanKell for coding help in developing this mod.